Phyllodoce empetriformis

 empetriformis means 'Empetrum-leafed' for resemblance to crowberry

-Photo location: From several locations including PCT east of Naches Peak, Upper Van Trump Park and Sourdough Ridge.
+Photo location: From several locations including PCT east of Naches Peak, Upper Van Trump Park, Sourdough Ridge and Summerland.